armoniacore/armonia-vite/docs/docs/ssr.md

 }
 ```

-There is also an alternative version used by the plugin in order to render SSG targets `renderVite`, the function should accept just the url and return a string, it can also accept the manifest and template just like the above.
+There is also an alternative version used by Armonia in order to render SSG targets `renderVite`, the function should accept just the url and return a string, it can also accept the manifest and template just like the above.

 And example would be: